montali/vrije-ai/Evolutionary Computing/Video lectures/G - Representation and reproduction.md

 An example of these two options: if you think about phenotypes being positive integers, and genotypes being binary strings, you could use the usual binary representation.
 We though have a problem of discontinuity: if you consider 7 and 8, the integers are near, but the binaries are not.
 To solve this, you can use another mapping: _gray code_.

 This introduces the **strong causality principle**: _small alterations in the underlying structures should only cause small changes to the effect_.
 If you didn't have this, evolutionary search would just be randomly changing.
+This makes our *search space* way **smoother**: if that is not true, *anything could happen to the fitness with a small change!*

+**Reproduction** is the biological concept (top notion), if it's unary we're talking about **mutations**, while if it's multiple we're talking about **recombination**.

 ## Binary representation